 The West Midlands is a vibrant region that is home to people from many different communities, of various faiths and cultures.
 Here at WMP, we want to reflect this across our many teams, covering this great part of the country.

-Here at WMP our black and minority ethnic representation is 13.1 per cent, and we are making great strides to attract more people from all communities who live across the West Midlands and the surrounding area.
-Recent application rates show 28 per cent of applications are from members of BAME communities and over 45 per cent are from women.
+Here at WMP our black and minority ethnic representation is 15.8 per cent, and we are making great strides to attract more people from all communities who live across the West Midlands and the surrounding area.
+Recent application rates show 28 per cent of applications are from members of under-represented ethnic minority communities and over 42 per cent are from women.

-We have over 250 colleagues who identify as being a member of the LGBTQ community and are proudly part of UK policing.
-In addition we have over 600 LGBTQ allies across the force.
+We have over 800 colleagues who identify as being a member of the LGBT+ community and are proudly part of UK policing.
+In addition we have over 600 LGBT+ allies across the force.

 We are part of the Disabled Police Association, a national body representing all forces with disability issues at highest levels, and also have numerous contracts with national and local disability and carers charities and organisations.

 In short, we welcome applications from all communities and underrepresented groups, regardless of race, sexual orientation, disability, faith, age and gender.

 Equality, Diversity and Human Rights

 Our force Values include: “Equality, Diversity and Human Rights – we treat everyone fairly”.

 Every department in WMP has a diversity and inclusion plan so that we can improve our service based on a better understanding of the progressive, beautiful, complex and diverse communities we serve.